hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-3.md

 <body>

 <div style='text-align: justify;'>
-For further investigation, SEM images of the AgNWs thin film were captured with a resolution of 500 nm and 5 μm, as depicted in Fig. 4.
+For further investigation, SEM images of the AgNWs thin film were captured with a resolution of 500nm and 5μm, as depicted in Fig. 4.
 According to these images, it can be observed that silver nanowires synthesized using the described Polyol method exhibit a high aspect ratio, consequently resulting in their possession of very high transparency, flexibility, and electrical conductivity.
  <br>
  <br>
  </div>